nate-lund/animal-architects/docs/06_model_building.md

 V_{S, net}=D(z_i)(S_i) + D(z_i+h)(S_{i+1}-S_i)
 $$

 Where S is the concentration of material of a greater size class than movable by present bioturbators.

-### Code follows
+At the top and bottom of the profile, the above diffusion equations are adjusted to be zero.

 ``` r